HomeSailing FunFAQGet StartedFrequenciesMapContactsLinks Schedule

 When you get your new boat, it is a good idea to get some help setting it up the first time to avoid problems.
 We would be happy to help you set it up at the pond and assist you on the first voyage.
 Just give us a call.
 See Contacts page.

-If you already have a 75MHz or a Spektrum radio (like the ones used in RC cars), it can be used in your new boat and Victor will sell you a boat without the radio at a slightly reduced cost.
-Radios that operate on 72 MHz (Channels 1 -60) are for model airplanes and FCC regulations state that they may NOT be used for boats.
-See AMYA authorized frequency page for a list of legal RC boat frequencies.
+72 MHz (Channels 11 -60) are for model airplanes and FCC regulations state that they may NOT be used for boats, cars and other non-flying models.
+See authorized frequency page for a list of legal RC boat frequencies.
 See this site for all air and ground authorized frequencies/channels for model operation.

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~